Asymptotics of Schwartz functions: Poles of intertwining operators

 \subsection{Type $A_n$}

 A reduced expression of $w_0$ is

 Here the parentheses are only present in this expression so that the reader can follow the pattern.
 The corresponding order of coroots $\tilde{\alpha}^{\lor}_{(i)}$ is

-The $i$th row of coroots corresponds to the $i$th parenthesis of \eqref{eq:specific} (counting from the right).
-Since each positive coroot in $(\Phi_{w_0}^{\lor})^+$ appears exactly once and there are no other coroots in $\Phi^\lor-(\Phi_{w_0}^{\lor})^+$ in the above list, so \eqref{eq:specific} is indeed a reduced expression of $w_0$.
+The $i$th row of coroots (read from the top left) corresponds to the $i$th parenthesis of \eqref{eq:specific} (read from the right).
+Each positive coroot in $\Phi_{w_0}^{\lor}$ appears exactly once and there are no other coroots in $\Phi^\lor-\Phi_{w_0}^{\lor}$ in the above list, so \eqref{eq:specific} is indeed a reduced expression of $w_0$.
+The same justification of reduced expressions will be used in the rest of the section without mention.